-Welcome to the law offices of Christman & Fascetta.
+Welcome to my website.
 You’ve come to the right place if you need financial help.
+I work with the law offices of Christman & Fascetta.
 Christman & Fascetta is a small law firm which concentrates its expertise in the field of consumer bankruptcy.

 I’m certain that you have many pressing questions.
 That is why I would prefer to speak with you (for free) in person or by telephone.
 I say this because you need answers – not a web site full of generic explanations regarding bankruptcy.
 So please call me today.